 2. They are supposed to kiss.

-6. The little drummer boy played a song for him on his drums.
+6. He played a song on his drums.

 Christmas Trivia Questions and Answers